 Christmas & Hanukkah are over and by now you are either recovering from an eggnog/cookie overdose, or you are feeling victorious for conquering the holidays thus far.
 If you find yourself reading this filled with the hangover regretsies, I have the perfect solution for you.

 PRESS THE RESET BUTTON NOW.

-As 2017 comes to a close, you can either press the “Tap Out” button, be reckless for the rest of the year and join all the poor souls on January 1st exclaiming “New Year, New Me!” (this is very basic b*tch and you are way too cool for that), or you can take a deep breath, forgive yourself, do some good ol' fashioned reflection and press the Reset Button.
+As the year comes to a close, you can either press the “Tap Out” button, be reckless for the rest of the year and join all the poor souls on January 1st exclaiming “New Year, New Me!” (this is very basic b*tch and you are way too cool for that), or you can take a deep breath, forgive yourself, do some good ol' fashioned reflection and press the Reset Button.